-After you've successfully uploaded your custom email banner for your Conference, it will be used as the new default for all your conference Sessions.
+After you've successfully uploaded a custom email banner for your Conference, it will be used as the new default for all your conference's Sessions.
 If you want to add a custom banner to one or more sessions, overriding the conference banner, you can do that by opening the session and following the same procedure.

 - Reply-to Email : Replies will be sent to this email address when recipients click "Reply" in their email clients.
 Can be changed to the email address of any member in your organization.

 - Email Subject : The subject (title) of the email.
 May contain "short codes".